A man discovers his destiny

 The policemen got into their patrol cars and left.

 Hating what had just happened to him, Nathan hurried to the park and sat down on a bench in the shade.
 The shadows of the streetlights and the trees were grew longer as he waited for the sunset.
 When it was dark he walked to the edge of town and onto the interstate.
 The small city of Jasper was twenty-seven miles away.
 There were a couple of bedroom communities between Rudley and Jasper.
 Nathan stuck out his thumb looking for a ride, but none came.
 At 2:00 am he entered the residential community of Madison and sat on a bench at an intersection.
 Antipsychotic medication had drained his thirty-six year old body of a lot of strength, and he was worn out.
 The street looked ghostly and deserted in the time of deepest night.

-Further down the street impersonal buildings, conscious of their rightness and their respectability, stood overlooking the downtown scene.
-They seemed to say to Nathan, "We fulfill our role in the world.
+Further down the street impersonal buildings, conscious of their rightness and their respectability, overlooked the downtown scene.
+They said to Nathan, "We fulfill our role in the world.
 Why can't you?"
 They looked like giant, stone statues, monuments to all that was normal and good.
 After Nathan had sat on the bench for about thirty minutes a cop car showed up.
 The policeman told Nathan to get into his squad car.
 He took Nathan back to the interstate, past all the exits to Madison, and out of town.
 Nathan was glad the law man had taken him a few miles down the highway.